fumeapp/modeltyper/readme.md

 ### Laravel V9 Attribute support

 Laravel now has a very different way of specifying [accessors and mutators](https://laravel.com/docs/9.x/eloquent-mutators#accessors-and-mutators).
-In order to tell modeltyper the types of your attributes - be sure to add the type the attribute returns:
+In order to tell ModelTyper the types of your attributes - be sure to add the type the attribute returns:

 ```php
     /**